elementary/appcenter-web/_apps/com.github.cassidyjames.ephemeral.md

 <p>2️⃣ Contained.
 Every Ephemeral window is a separate instance of the browser engine.
 This means pages are kept separate from one another.
 Sign into a service in one window, and other Ephemeral windows will have no idea you’re signed in.</p>
 <p>3️⃣ No third-party cookies.
 Out of the box, Ephemeral blocks cookies from third-party sources.
 This cuts down on advertising cookies and other unwanted forms of cross-site tracking.</p>
 <p>4️⃣ No telemetry.
 Ephemeral does not touch the network until you explicitly load a web page or perform a search.
 Even then, no usage data is ever collected—I have no idea what you do with Ephemeral, and I don&apos;t want to know!</p>
 <p>Ephemeral uses Startpage.com—the world&apos;s most private search engine—by default to avoid as much Google tracking as possible.
-You can also choose DuckDuckGo from the menu if that’s your preference.</p>
+You can also choose DuckDuckGo from the menu if that’s your preference, or even set your own entirely custom search engine.</p>
 <p>What if you run into a site compatibility issue due to the tracking prevention, or if you want to sign into a site using another browser’s saved passwords?
-Ephemeral has you covered: just hit your other browser’s icon in the header and the current page is opened up there.</p>
+Ephemeral has you covered: just hit your other browser’s icon in the header and the current page is opened up there—optionally closing the window to get out of your way.</p>
 <p>The best part of Ephemeral comes when you use it as your default browser: make privacy a habit by opening links in a private browser by default, knowing you can always jump back into a less private browser with one click.</p>
 <p>Remember, Ephemeral and any browser&apos;s incognito or private mode can only do so much: they mitigate some tracking and don&apos;t store data on your device, but they won&apos;t stop your ISP, government, or determined websites from tracking you.</p>
 <p>For the best protection, always use a VPN.</p>